chrisclai/CracknCheese-TwitchBot-loklokfafa/DOCS.md

 This markdown file contains daily updates on progress that is made during a livestream.
 The corresponding label relates to the stream that the progress came from.
 Series title: Day ### of coding twitch chat perks until I get affiliate (or until I get a chat)

+### August 31th, 2021 (Day 21)
+- Moved bot to Linode server using WinSCP for the time being
+- Disabled leaderboard settings and disabled bong bell due to tkinter not being supported
+- Disabled dependencies that were not functioning
+- Bot is able to run smoothly on the server while updating an internal JSON database

+---

 ### August 29th, 2021 (Day 20)
 - Code Cleanup
     * Removed redundancy in update_json.py